XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/factory.md

 @ Clarify

-### Where can I get the limited drop in a particular map?
+### Where can I get the limited drop/equipment in a particular map?

 > Enter the map>Combat Info>Rewards>Tap the one you want to get>Look for glowing enemies in the map>Defeat said enemies.
 You can also S Rank the map for an additional chance.